ivanceras/sauron/examples/progressive-rendering/README.md

     - We hooked into the form `on_submit` event and immediately call on `prevent_default()` to prevent the browser on submitting the form and instead, we pass on `Msg::QueryAPI` which in turn execute an http fetch to the server.
 2. If there is no javascript capability in the browser
-    - The form submit action will execute since there was no javascript to cancel it with `prevent_default`.
+    - The form submit action will execute since there is no way to cancel it with `prevent_default`.
     - The form data will be submitted to the server and will be served in the `submit` route, which is expecting a form data.

 ### Submit form
 The server has a route to `submit` which expects data triggered by submit form from the client.
 We then extract the value of `name` from the `HashMap`.
-This `name` is then used as argument to `render_page` to render the page with using data from the the submitted name.
+This `name` is then used as argument to `render_page`, which return an html file with the supplied `name` rendered on it.